mdehling/kolkin-style-transport/README.md

 > 1. View the notebook on GitHub and click the _Open in Colab_ button (requires
 >    a Google account).
 > 2. Create a GitHub Codespace for this repository and run the notebook in
->    VSCode (requires a GitHub account).

-> [!WARNING]
-> You really shouldn't run the demo notebook without a GPU.
-Make sure to
-> select the GPU runtime in Colab and only run it in a Codespace if you have
-> access to the GPU beta.
+>    VSCode (requires a GitHub account & access to the Codespaces GPU Beta).

 Method
 ------